Propulsion-Power-TU-Delft/Deep/README.md

-# DeepData
+# DEEP
-Data-driven regression based on artificial intelligence
+Data-driven Embedded Echosystem for Propulsion and Power applications

 ---